yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 This is a simple example of using types to guide your programming.
-While seemingly trivial, this skill can be incredibly useful for defining recursive functions!
+While seemingly trivial, this skill can be incredibly useful for defining **recursive** functions!

 Suppose we are trying to define a function that sums the integers in a list.
-Let us attempt to define this function recursively.

 As always, we must decide what the type of this function is.
 As per our definition, it receives a list of integers and returns the final sum, which should be an integer as well.
 This gives us the type declaration `sum' :: [Int] -> Int`.

 First, let us define the base case.
-We should be quite clear on what the condition for the base case: it should be when the input list is empty.
+We should be quite clear on what the condition for the base case is: it should be when the input list is empty.
 What should we return in the base case?
 By our type declaration, we must return an `Int`, so we must express our base result in that type.
 The result is `0`, which matches our type declaration.